AmisDEX/decentrex/index.md

-Instructions for retrieving funds and tokens from the decentrex smart contract:
+:memo: Instructions for :unlock: retrieving funds and tokens from the decentrex smart contract:

 Decentrex open source beta project was closed with no further support because of very low volume and very low users attention compared with its "mother" etherdelta (decentrex was a fork of etherdelta like many other etherdelta forks you can find on github) and due to high Ethereum network fees and the fact that Ethereum network is unstable.

+# OPTION1
 You can use old smartcontract ABI to withdraw all your tokens any time:

 - You can use myetherwallet.com to perform withdraw function using smart contract ABI or any other Ethereum software.
 - Go to https://www.myetherwallet.com/#contracts